DriftwoodPalace/Hodl-Guide/hodler-guide/hodler-guide_10_preparations.md

 Means that you´d write `cd` to the command line (cd is a command that changes the active directory).
 Usually you can paste text to a terminal with ctrl+v or with a right click on the mouse.
 Another useful shortcut is to use the arrows up and down to toggle between previously executed commands.
 If you´re stuck, you could kill a process with Ctrl+C or Ctrl+Z.

-To start, we need to change the active directory.
-This is done with the command `cd`.
+To start, we need to change the active directory with `$ cd`.

 *Windows:* Open `Powershell` (search for it or use Win+R, type powershell and hit enter)